-- 2.15 Proportionally, applying the VBC against the total number of affordable dwellings, results in a reduction in the number of affordable units, from the policy compliant level (35%) of 442, down to 377 units an overall reduction of 65 dwellings, bringing the total provision within Lichfield District to 29.7%.
+- 2.15 Proportionally, applying the VBC against the maximum total number of affordable dwellings, results in a reduction in the maximum number of affordable units, from the policy compliant level (35%) of 442, down to 377 units, an overall reduction of 65 dwellings, bringing the total provision within Lichfield District to 29.7%.
 Applying the tenure mix required by policy H2, this results in a social rent provision of 245 dwellings and 132 dwellings for other tenures. - 2.16 The above table evidences that the VBC applicable within Cannock Chase District is far greater than within Lichfield District.
-In fact, as a consequence of the application of VBC, the policy compliant provision falls from 207 dwellings (20%) to 28 dwellings (2.7%), an overall reduction of 179 affordable dwellings.
+In fact, as a consequence of the application of VBC, the policy compliant provision falls from a maximum of 207 dwellings (20%) to 28 dwellings (2.7%), an overall reduction of 179 affordable dwellings.
 Applying CCDC's required tenure mix, this results in 22 social rented dwellings and 6 dwellings for intermediate tenures. - 2.17 In order for the application to be policy compliant, following the application VBC therefore, the above noted levels of affordable housing are applicable.
 However, the low level of provision within CCDC runs contrary to wider aims of good urban design within both the NPPF and Development Plan, which seek to create inclusive communities, where affordable dwellings are pepper potted throughout a development.
-To address this point, the applicant, at the behest of the Local Planning Authorities, following agreement for such from the respective housing managers, has produced a blended figure, where the affordable housing levels are spread proportionally across the site.
-This results in an overall site wide provision of 17.6% or 405 dwellings.
-After applying a proportional principle of housing development within the scheme (Lichfield District will have 55% of the dwellings, Cannock Chase District 45%), the respective authorities will receive a total of 223 and 182 affordable dwellings, with the tenures being policy compliant for each authority. - 2.18 Whilst initial discussions regarding the mix of affordable dwellings have been undertaken, such can be secured formally, via the requirements of a s106 agreement, in order to allow for such to be agreed in a phased manner, as the development progresses, thereby ensuring that such is responsive to the changing needs of the communities.
-For members information the following mix is currently being proposed:
+To address this point, the applicant, at the behest of the Local Planning Authorities, following agreement for such from the respective housing managers, produced a blended figure, where the affordable housing levels are spread proportionally across the site.
+This results in an overall site wide provision, based on the delivery of up to 2,300 dwellings of 17.6% or a maximum 405 dwellings.
+After applying a proportional principle of housing development within the scheme (Lichfield District will have 55% of the dwellings, Cannock Chase District 45%), the respective authorities will receive a maximum total of 223 and 182 affordable dwellings (if 2,300 are delivered), with the tenures being policy compliant for each authority. - 2.18 Whilst initial discussions regarding the mix of affordable dwellings have been undertaken, such can be secured formally, via the requirements of a s106 agreement, in order to allow for such to be agreed in a phased manner, as the development progresses, thereby ensuring that such is responsive to the changing needs of the communities.
+For Member's information, the following mix is currently being proposed based, albeit that such will be subject to amendments between the Council's and landowner to meet demand, based on the maximum delivery of 2,300 C3 dwellings: